A Tribute to the Best Mom Ever

 Sweet Memories of My Mom

 My mom died on April 21, 2013.
 She was 101 years and 8 months old, a respectable age.
 I will miss her, but I'm at peace that she has gone, because she didn't want to live any longer.
 She didn't suffer too much and too long, so we're actually very grateful for that.

-So in remembrance of my Mom, I looked up some photos of her, celebrating the Summer throughout the years of her life.
-I don't have any photo of my mom when she was a young kid of about 4 years old.
+So in remembrance of my Mom, I searched the family albums for some photos of her, celebrating the Summer throughout the years of her life.
+I do have only one photo of my mom when she was a young kid of about 4 years old.
 Don't know why, but probably because her parents didn't make them.
 Most of the time I know where the photos were taken, but not the exact year, but that doesn't matter, does it.
 You can see she's enjoying herself in the warmth of the sun.

 I don't know where this photo is taken, but I know it was just before or just after she met my Dad, so it must be somewhere around 1935.

 Enjoying the Sun in the City of Groningen

-I think this must have been taken in 1946 at my grantma's house (she's standing in the window) up North in the city of Groningen.
+I think this must have been taken in 1946 at my grandma's house (she's standing in the window) up North in the city of Groningen.
 My dad had gone to war in Indonesia in 1946 for three years.
 At the left is my eldest sister Wiea (1940), in the middle that's me (1944) and at the right is my sister Marijke (1942).

 This is in our house in the city of Dordrecht.
 My dad was still at war in Indonesia.
-The painting at the wall shows a buste of Michael Angelo's 'Dying slave' and I have that painting hanging in my house now.
+The painting at the wall shows a bust of Michael Angelo's 'Dying slave' and I have that painting hanging in my house now.
 Looking at the clothes we're wearing, it must have been summer.